 After the Civil War and until the New Deal, rulings from the Supreme Court favored American’s burgeoning corporations while ignoring individual rights.
 One of the most damning decisions was Plessy v.
 Ferguson (1896) in which the court validated the South’s Jim Crow laws in confirming “separate but equal” schools as Constitutional.
 Another decision, Lochner v.
 New York (1905), typified the era in upholding an employer’s rights to work employees for as many hours as he deemed necessary.
 Writing brilliant dissenting opinions, four justices emerged during the Court’s laissez-faire era: Stephen J. Field (1863-1897), John Marshall Harlan (1877-1911), Oliver Wendell Holmes (1902-1932), and Louis D. Brandeis (1916-1939).
 After Word War II, the dissenting opinions of these four justices would become the Court’s majority opinion in a number of landmark cases buttressing individual rights.

 The Court’s decision in Brown v.
-Board of Education (1954) reversed decades of blatant discrimination in ruling “separate but equal” as inherently unequal, thus putting an end to Jim Crow in the South.
+Board of Education (1954) reversed decades of blatant discrimination in ruling “separate but equal” as inherently unequal, thus putting an end to the Jim Crow South.
 Among other ground-breaking decisions were three involving criminal procedure.
 In Mapp v.
 Ohio (1961), the court adopted the exclusionary rule, which bars the admission of illegally seized evidence in state criminal cases.
 In Gideon v.
 Wainwright (1963), the court ruled that if a defendant cannot afford counsel, one would be appointed for him.
 In Miranda v.
 Arizona (1966), the court ruled that a person under arrest has the right to remain silent, to be advised that anything he says may be used against him, and that he can have a lawyer present while being questioned by police.
 The latter has become known as the Miranda Rule.
-These were among the decisions of the Warren Court, a decidedly activist court led by Supreme Court justice Earl Warren (1953-1969) and two “radicals,” justice Hugo Black (1937-1971) and justice William O. Douglas (1939-1975).
+These were among the decisions of the Warren Court, a decidedly activist court led by Supreme Court Chief Justice Earl Warren (1953-1969) and two “radicals,” Justice Hugo Black (1937-1971) and Justice William O. Douglas (1939-1975).
 Some felt the Warren Court had overstepped its Constitutional bounds with decisions that bordered on legislating laws rather than adjudicating law.
 Perhaps.
 But their decisions were in keeping with upholding the Bill of Rights, which after World War II became the primary concern of the Supreme Court.

-After John Marshall, perhaps the most influential person to have been seated on the High Court was Justice Oliver Wendell, appointed by President Theodore Roosevelt in 1902.
+After John Marshall (perhaps the most influential person to have been seated on the High Court) was Justice Oliver Wendell, appointed by President Theodore Roosevelt in 1902.
 Holmes served with distinction for 30 years and wrote opinions that continue to influence Supreme Court decisions.
 He was very clear on the First Amendment right of free speech.
 History had taught him that “the free play of the human mind was an indispensable prerequisite” of social development.
 More than that, the Bill of Rights itself, as Holmes recognized, specifically enshrines freedom of speech as its core principle.
-“If there is any principle of the Constitution that more imperatively calls for attachment than any other it is the principle of free thought,” he asserted in a 1928 dissent.
+“If there is any principle of the Constitution that more imperatively calls for attachment than any other, it is the principle of free thought,” he asserted in a 1928 dissent.
 Freedom of speech, he said, was basic to any notion of liberty.